top of page

 • Winning a case in Israel’s Supreme Court against laws which prevented women from serving as advocates in the rabbinic courts.
 He subsequently established the first program for training women advocates in formerly all-male religious courts.
 This allows for women’s voices to be heard regarding divorce cases, especially in situations in which the husband is refusing to provide his wife a Jewish bill of divorce.

-Zemer HaZayit holds its Shabbat services within a local school and its Bar and Bat Mitzvah services within a local sports gym.
-These facilities no longer meet the needs of the Zemer HaZayit community and prevent the congregation from attracting new members.
-Many Efrat residents have commented that they would attend Zemer HaZayit if it were held in different facilities.
+Spitz Zemer HaZayit holds its Shabbat services within a local school and its Bar and Bat Mitzvah services within a local sports gym.
+These facilities no longer meet the needs of the SpitzZemer HaZayit community and prevent the congregation from attracting new members.
+Many Efrat residents have commented that they would attend SpitzZemer HaZayit if it were held in different facilities.

 There are currently 10,000 residents living in Efrat.
-It is estimated that in the next several years Efrat’s population will increase to 15,000 residents and beyond, many of whom will be moving into neighborhoods in proximity to Zemer HaZayit.
+It is estimated that in the next several years Efrat’s population will increase to 15,000 residents and beyond, many of whom will be moving into neighborhoods in proximity to Spitz Zemer HaZayit.
 Existing synagogue buildings in the area are not large enough to serve such growth and there is a need for additional synagogues.

-Much thought and effort has been invested in the planning of a new synagogue building that reflects Zemer HaZayit’s unique religious identity.
+Much thought and effort has been invested in the planning of a new synagogue building that reflects Spitz Zemer HaZayit’s unique religious identity.
 The synagogue will be wheelchair accessible and its sanctuary will be divided equally into two side-by-side sections – one for women and one for men – with the mechitza partition down the middle.
 The ark will be situated with the same access from both sides.

-We at Zemer HaZayit invite you to visit us for a Shabbat whenever you are in Israel in order to experience first-hand our special community that, hopefully, with your help, will be housed in its new building in memory of my father in the not so distant future.
+We at Spitz Zemer HaZayit invite you to visit us for a Shabbat whenever you are in Israel in order to experience first-hand our special community that, hopefully, with your help, will be housed in its new building in memory of my father in the not so distant future.

 I ask those of you who knew and felt close to my father and valued his presence in your lives to continue his legacy by making a meaningful donation to this project.